NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 * Miscellaneous
     * analyte.ribosomal_rna_28s_16s_ratio has been migrated to analyte.ribosomal_rna_28s_18s_ratio
     * diagnosis.ann_arbor_b_symptoms_described has been migrated to diagnosis.ann_arbor_b_symptoms_described_array

+### Known Issues and Workarounds

+* 146 cases from the CCDI-MCI project do not have diagnosis information associated with them.
+This data will be added in a future release.
+* Some VCF headers from SvABA list the names of the BAM files they originated from instead of "NORMAL" and "TUMOR", in that order.
+* The slide image viewer does not display for any non-TCGA slides.
+At this time, these slides will need to be downloaded and viewed locally.
+Additionally, the slide image viewer does not display properly for 14 TCGA slides, which are identified [here](missing_tiling.txt).
+* 397 alignments from the TCGA program were found to have contamination values over 0.04 ([alignment list](Contaminated_Alignments.dr32.tsv)).
+The ensemble MAFs produced by these alignments were removed from the Data Portal.
+* One methylation aliquot from the TCGA-COAD project, TCGA-D5-6930-01A-11D-1926-05, was not added to the portal and will be added in a future release.
+* Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
+Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->
+* The read alignment end coordinates in the x.isoform.quantification.txt files produced by the miRNA pipeline are exclusive (i.e. offset by 1) for all TCGA miRNA legacy (GRCh37/hg19) and current harmonized (GRCh38/hg38) miRNA data.
+This error has no impact on miRNA alignment or quantification - only the coordinates reported in the quantification file.
+* Mutation frequency may be underestimated when using MAF files for genes that overlap other genes.
+This is because MAF files only record one gene per variant.
+* Most intronic mutations are removed for MAF generation.
+However, validated variants may rescue these in some cases.
+Therefore intronic mutations in MAF files are not representative of those called by mutation callers.
+* BAM files produced by the GDC RNA-Seq Alignment workflow will currently fail validation using the Picard ValidateSamFiles tool.
+This is caused by STAR2 not recording mate mapping information for unmapped reads, which are retained in our BAM files.
+Importantly, all affected BAM files are known to behave normally in downstream workflows including expression quantification.
+* No data from TARGET-MDLS is available.
+* TCGA Projects
+    * 74 Diagnostic TCGA slides are attached to a portion rather than a sample like the rest of the diagnostic slides.
+This reflects how these original samples were handled. <!--SV-1111-->
+    * Two tissue slide images are unavailable for download from GDC Data Portal <!--DAT-1439-->
+    * Some TCGA annotations are unavailable in the Data Portal<!--DAT-52-->.
+These annotations can be found [here](tcga-annotations-unavailable-20170315.json).

 ## Data Release 45.0